anjnesh88/Food-ordering--FeedX-/README.md

 --> Use mouse more than Enter key
 --> While using this project do give credits
---> If having any problem with this code feel free to mail me at "singhdevendra818@gmail.com" --> Designing of the login paage was done by Anjnesh vasudeva.
+--> If having any problem with this code feel free to mail me at "singhdevendra818@gmail.com" --> Designing of the login page was done by Anjnesh vasudeva.